revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 8. What is the Internal working of lambda?
 <details><summary><b>Show Answer</b></summary>

-> lambda is not an inner class, when lambda expression is used a private private static class with an object return type and Object parameter is created to implement the functional interface.
+> lambda is not an inner class, when the lambda expression is used a private static class with an object return type and Object parameter is created to implement the functional interface.
-> This is the reason why an anonymous class "Outer$1" is not crrated in case of lambda expression.
+> This is the reason why an anonymous class "Outer$1" is not created in the case of the lambda expression.

 </details>